 HSCI 3100Applied Health Equity in Washington, DC

-HSCI 4103Healthcare Law and Regulation (Residential delivery only)
+HSCI 4103Healthcare Law and Regulation (Residential Delivery)

 or PUBH 3136 Health Law